 - All our coaches are police checked and trained volunteers.
 They are given play books that map out drills for each practice.
 We highly encourage positive parent involvement.

-- During the games, the buzzer will indicate a shift change every 2-3 minutes to ensure fair play.
+- During the games, the buzzer will indicate a shift change every 2 minutes to ensure fair play.
 Games last 40 minutes.
-We do not believe in keeping score at this age and each child will have the chance to play goalie (equipment provided) at least once in the season.
-In the Senior division more advanced hockey concepts (ie. offsides, face offs) will be introduced to prepare them for Minor Novice the following year .
+We do not keep score at this age and each child will have the chance to play goalie (equipment provided) at least once in the season.

 - Power skating is also offered free of charge every Tuesday and is optional for those who want to continue to develop the skating skills of their player.

-- At the end of the season, kids will receive their ‘first goal’ puck which tells them the date of their first goal for the season as well as a trophy.
+- At the end of the season, kids will receive their ‘first goal’ trophy which tells them the date of their first goal for the season.
 Holiday celebrations and Year end parties can also be a great part of the experience!

 The “Select 6”